Steven Sims

-Steven Sims Jr. (born March 31, 1997) is an American football wide receiver for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Kansas and signed with the Washington Redskins as an undrafted free agent in 2019.
+Steven Sims Jr. (born March 31, 1997) is an American professional football wide receiver and punt returner.
+He played college football for the Kansas Jayhawks and signed with the Washington Redskins as an undrafted free agent in 2019.

-Early years and college
+Early life and college

-Sims attended and played high school football at Travis High School.
+Sims attended and played high school football at Travis High School in Pecan Grove, Texas.
 A 2-star recruit, Sims committed to Kansas over offers from McNeese State, Prairie View A&M, Southeastern Louisiana, Southern, and Stephen F. Austin.
-He played wide receiver, kick returner, and punt returner at Kansas from 2015 to 2018.
+He was a wide receiver, kick returner, and punt returner at Kansas from 2015 to 2018.